-In most cases, your job application – including your résumé – will be first screened by some type of applicant tracking system (commonly and conveniently shortened to ATS within the HR industry).
+In most cases, your job application – including your résumé – will be first screened by some type of applicant tracking system (commonly shortened to ATS within the HR industry).
 So, how do you make sure your application doesn’t fall through the cracks?

 Don’t limit your hunt to the cyberworld

 Yes, the struggle is real, and sometimes you need to take the battle offline.
 If you are coming up against a wall in your job search, try other avenues.
 Career fairs like the Mega Careers & Study Fair @ KLCC are great platforms for quality interaction with real-life recruiters.

 You don’t have to land a job there and then, though.
 Introduce yourself to recruiters and get their name cards at the fair, and then follow up with them at your convenience.
 But don’t take too long – try to drop them an email before they forget they ever met you.